How to attend San Diego Comic-Con at Home: Everything you need to know

 Everything you need to know about the virtual event replacing the iconic convention this Summer...

-While the coronavirus pandemic has cancelled events across the globe, superhero fans need not fear – San Diego Comic-Con will be here…in virtual form.
+Comic fans may not be able to attend San Diego Comic-Con in person this year, but thanks to modern technology, your favourite celebrities will be able to join you in your living room.

-The iconic convention is going ahead this July virtually, which will allow comic book enthusiasts to log in from around the world free of charge.
+The iconic convention is going ahead this July virtually, allowing comic book enthusiasts to log in from around the world free of charge to watch panel discussions, Q&A and sneak peaks at upcoming seasons.

-While SDCC has not yet announced which panels will be taking place or which A-listers will be attending, but with a number of superhero films set for release later this year and 2021, we’re bound to see some celebrity appearances – maybe Gal Gadot for Wonder Woman 1984 and Zack Synder with his controversial cut of 2017’s Justice League, Synder Cut?
+While Disney Studios and Hulu are the only companies to announce their panels so far, more A-listers are expected to be announced in due time, especially with Wonder Woman 1984 and Zack Synder’s controversial Snyder Cut of 2017’s Justice League set for release soon.

+For now, we already know we’ll be seeing the likes of Buffy’s Joss Whedon, SNL’s Maya Rudolph, Family Guy’s Seth MacFarlane, Mila Kunis, New Girl’s Jake Johnson, Mad Men’s John Slattery, Rick and Morty’s Justin Rolland virtually this year.

 When will the San Diego Comic-Con at Home be held?